Marlboro11526/skicomchallenge/README.md

 ## API

+This project is using Rust with Rocket as the web framework, and uses MongoDB for data persistence.

 Given my very limited experience with Rust, this part is heavily based off from [this project](https://github.com/louis030195/rustlang-rocket-mongodb), because my priority was getting something working ASAP.

 I had a lot of fun working with this part.
 That's why I also want to completely remake it, mostly because the dependencies here are pretty out of date.
 I also want to try using `actix-web`, a web framework alternative to `Rocket`.